Auction house and fashion atelier by John Hadeed, founder of Torso Vintages

 On the Road Again

 Being totally outside a fashion industry city and the accompanying mentors/peers/investors, we never saw runway shows as a viable option.
 Instead, we hosted intimate salons and soirees.
 It was a better way for us to showcase hospitality amidst our immersive fashion installations.
 The early 2000’s were a constant loop of excitement as we shuttled between Los Angeles, New York, San Francisco, and Portland.
-Those in the know could always find us tucked away in a bungalow at the Chateaux Marmont or a string of rooms at The Bowrey.
+Those in the know could always find us tucked away in a bungalow at the Chateau Marmont or a string of rooms at The Bowrey.

 Making an underground club-culture driven fashion house work in Portland required forward thinking.
 In the mid-2000’s vintage had gained some acceptance, but we were still hard at work elevating the status and visibility of fine high fashions of the past.
 It was always the dream to have a dedicated boutique inside a famed luxury department store.
 We wanted to see important wearable art of the past treated with the same deference as the latest runway fashions of the day.